 All families should try to have at least 6 to 12 months budget saved for any emergency which make come up, yet very few families do.

 When calculating the cost of homeownership many people include PITI - principal, interest, property taxes, and homeowner's insurance.
 Owning a home also has other significant costs including property maintenance and in some cases association dues.
-Many people who rent do not realize how much some home repairs can cost, though homes come with many big ticket expenses:

 Investors who purchase a low-cost Vanguard index fund or a stable stock with high liquidity can quickly liquidate the position in a matter of seconds at a cost below $10.
 Investors who have a temporary cash shortage may also be able to borrow agaisnt some investment accounts & quickly repay it, or they could choose to sell only a small portion of their overall holdings to cover the funding needs, obligating themselves to only pay capital gains taxes on the portion of the position which was liquidated.